apache/griffin/griffin-doc/measure/dsl-guide.md

 Distinctness rule expression in Apache Griffin DSL is a list of selection expressions separated by comma, indicates the columns to check if is distinct.
     e.g. `name, age`, `name, (age + 1) as next_age`

+### Uniqueness Rule
+Uniqueness rule expression in Apache Griffin DSL is a list of selection expressions separated by comma, indicates the columns to check if is unique.
+The uniqueness indicates the items without any replica of data.
+    e.g. `name, age`, `name, (age + 1) as next_age`

+### Completeness Rule
+Completeness rule expression in Apache Griffin DSL is a list of selection expressions separated by comma, indicates the columns to check if is null.
+    e.g. `name, age`, `name, (age + 1) as next_age`

 ### Timeliness Rule
 Timeliness rule expression in Apache Griffin DSL is a list of selection expressions separated by comma, indicates the input time and output time (calculate time as default if not set).
 	e.g. `ts`, `ts, end_ts`